Last updated on April 15th, 2022

 78. The Netherlands has plenty of museums.
 Rijksmuseum, Van Gogh Museum, Anne Frank House are the three most popular museums in Amsterdam.

-79. The country’s favorite snack is French friend dipped in Mayonnaise.
+79. The country’s favorite snack is French fries dipped in Mayonnaise.

 81. Wooden windmills were used in the Netherlands to drain water from the land.
 They were used for 600 years.
 These days, other methods of flood control are in use.
 The Dutch are also paying attention to developing renewable sources of energy for powering their country.